photo: guide's archive

 We will ride towards the town of Libohova.
 The trail is demanding and very picturesque at the same time, finishing at the Swallow Rock, 500 m above the river of Suha.
 We will have picnic lunch break next to the Church of Labova of the Cross, the oldest church in Albania, built by Justinian the Great in 554.
 According to the legend Justinian married Teodora in a small chapel in the village.
 Local inhabitants preserved her wedding dress for centuries.
 Our next stop is Libohova, a small town located at the foot of the Bureto Mountain.
 Archaeological excavations revealed that there was an ancient settlement here and the town entered its best period in 17th century, as an important trade center.
 In the afternoon you can take a long walk and visit Libohova’s castle, a Bektashi cult spot and the tomb of Ali Pasha’s sister, Shanisha.
 We stay for the night with another local family and enjoy delicious, local food.

-7. Day 7 Last gallops
+7. Day 7 Last canters

 We’ll spend the first half of the day in the saddle.
 After breakfast we will ride through hills and the Drino valley.
 The group will cross streams and climb uphill to Antigonea National Park, where we will stop for a visit.
 Antigonea was built in year 295 on the order of king Pyrrus and named after his wife, Antigone.
 Let’s leave the park and have the last moment in the saddle – our next stop will be at the stables.
 We will have lunch in a nearby village and go by cars to Gjirokastra.
 In the evening we will have a farewell dinner in a restaurant.
 Night at the hotel.